FTSE 100 Spread Betting UK

 As per the above example, the most you can lose on this FTSE 100 trade is £20.
 This is because should the FTSE 100 fall by 10 points – the spread betting platform will close the position on your behalf.

 In addition to stop-loss orders, another benefit of FTSE 100 spread betting UK, is that brokers allow you to set up a take-profit order.
 This works in a similar way to stop-loss orders but in reverse.
-This is because you can specify how much profit you wish to make from the FTSE 100 trade.
+This is because you have the option to specify how much profit you wish to make from the FTSE 100 trade.
 If this profit target is hit – the spread betting broker will close the position automatically.

 - You are long on the FTSE 100 and have entered an order at £2 per point

 - You have also installed a stop-loss at 10 points (£20 maximum loss)

 - You want to trade at a risk-reward ratio of 1:5